Lissy93/dashy/docs/authentication.md

 Addressing this is on the todo list, and there are several potential solutions:
 1. Encrypt all site data against the users password, so that an attacker can not physically access any data without the correct decryption key
 2. Use a backend service to handle authentication and configuration, with no user data returned from the server until the correct credentials are provided.
 However, this would require either Dashy to be run using it's Node.js server, or the use of an external service
-3. Implement authentication using a self-hosted identity management solution, such as [Keycloak for Vue](https://www.keycloak.org/securing-apps/vue)
+3. ~~Implement authentication using a self-hosted identity management solution, such as [Keycloak for Vue](https://www.keycloak.org/securing-apps/vue)~~ **This is now implemented, and released in PR #174 of V 1.6.5!**

 **[⬆️ Back to Top](#authentication)**